dotbitHQ/dotbithq.github.io/faq.md

 **Registrar**, an organization/individual that provides a registration interface and payment methods for users.
 [Learn about registrars](contribute-to-das/registrar.md).

-### Is the settle account of inviter/channel rewards a centralized process?
+### Is the settlement of inviter/channel rewards a centralized process?
 Why does it pay out only if a certain amount is reached?

 Inviters' rewards are settled in a decentralized way to the invitee as soon as the invitee completes registration.
 The rewards are only paid out after a certain amount is reached because of the underlying principle of Nervos CKB, which is designed to achieve decentralized settlement.